Sonnenwerk/EDCopilotDialogueLibrary-MyFork/SpeechExtensions/FSS_Announcements.md

 #### **Profanity**
 - Terraformable, <$bodyShort>?
 Hell yes, that’s another one for you, <Commander>.
 That’s <$nth> today!
-- Terraformable alert! <$bodyShort>.
+- Terraformable alert!
+Body <$bodyShort>.
 Damn, <Commander>, you’re making it look too easy.
-- Terraformable world, <$bodyShort>.
+- <$bodyShort> is a terraformable world.
 Shit, <Commander>, you’re like a magnet for these beauties!

 ---